kennycoder/aws-blueprint-iot/README.md

 # Connecting Amazon FreeRTOS device (STM32 board) to AWS IoT Greengrass

-Demo application for this blueprint can be downloaded from [here](https://d268s23yov0ww.cloudfront.net/iot-predictive-maintenance-blueprint/stm32-blueprint-demo-FreeRTOS.zip) and it&#39;s based on FreeRTOS available from AWS console -\&gt; AWS IoT -\&gt; Software -\&gt; FreeRTOS Device Software -\&gt; Connect to AWS IoT - STM32-B-L475E-I.
+Demo application for this blueprint can be downloaded from [here](https://d268s23yov0ww.cloudfront.net/iot-predictive-maintenance-blueprint/stm32-blueprint-demo-FreeRTOS.zip) and it&#39;s based on FreeRTOS available from AWS console -> AWS IoT -> Software -> FreeRTOS Device Software -> Connect to AWS IoT - STM32-B-L475E-I.

 To run this demo you need to modify only two files: _aws\_clientcredential.h_ and _aws\_clientcredential\_keys.h_